d-e-s-o/nitrocli/doc/CONTRIBUTING.md

 **Submit Pull Requests to the `devel` branch**

 The `devel` branch is where experimental features reside.
-After some soak time they may be ported over to `master` and a release will be cut that includes them.
+After some soak time they may be ported over to `main` and a release will be cut that includes them.

 **Keep documentation up-to-date**